hsotoparada/DeepPhasePick/README.md

 The DeepPhasePick workflow is controlled by the parameters in several dictionaries defined in the **run\_dpp.py** script.
 These parameters are used by **run\_dpp.py** to perform the steps described below.

-(1) Reading of optimized models trained for phase detection and picking tasks, and other relevant results from the hyperparameter optimization.
+(1) Reading results from hyperparameter optimization performed for phase detection and picking tasks.

 Parameters used in this part of the script are fixed and should not be changed by the user.